SalomePlatform/yacs/doc/scratch.rst

   **Schema with a new created inline script node**

-Further by the same way it is easy to create, for example, FOR loop node by choosing **FOR loop** command from :ref:`creation`.
-To simplify schema presentation in the 2D Viewer and makes it easier for the user perception it is recommended to use auto-arrange graph nodes operation which is accessible from :ref:`visualization`.
+Further by the same way it is easy to create, for example, a FOR loop node by choosing **For Loop Node** entry in the context menu.
+To simplify schema presentation in the 2D Viewer and makes it easier for the user perception it is recommended to use auto-arrange graph nodes operation which is accessible from the context menu : entry **arrange local nodes** for an automatic placement on one level of nodes or entry **arrange nodes recursion** for an automatic placement on all levels.

 .. image:: images/functionality_list_85.jpg
   :align: center

 .. centered::
-  **FOR loop node has been added into the schema and 'Arrange nodes' operation has been applied**
+  **FOR loop node has been added into the schema**

-Let's create a block node as a body of a new FOR loop node.
-For this purpose it is needed to select this node object ( **ForLoop0** in our example) in the Tree View and call **Create a body --> Block** item from its context popup menu.
+Let's create a block node as a body of the new FOR loop node.
+For this purpose it is needed to select this node object ( **ForLoop1** in our example) in the Tree View and call **Create Node --> bloc Node** item from its context popup menu.
+This operation is also possible from the node context menu in the 2D Viewer.